search

 1. LazyLoad

-I recommend enabling this option, but be cautious.
-Certain critical images, such as logos or images in the top part of the page, may be affected by lazy loading.
-Use the exclusion feature to exclude specific images or iFrames as needed.
+I usually recommend enabling this option, but use it carefully.
+Critical images such as logos or above-the-fold images can be affected, so exclude specific images or iFrames when needed.

 2. Image Dimensions